Skip to main content

 About Punta Campanella

 Punta Campanella Marine Protected Area protects approximately 1,539 hectares of coastal waters at the tip of the Sorrento Peninsula where the Gulf of Naples meets the Gulf of Salerno, directly facing the island of Capri.
-Established in 1997, the reserve encompasses a dramatic coastline of limestone cliffs, sea caves, and underwater rock formations that support exceptional Mediterranean marine biodiversity.
-The area's strategic position between two major gulfs creates nutrient-rich upwelling that sustains diverse biological communities.
+[1] Established in 1997, the reserve encompasses a dramatic coastline of limestone cliffs, sea caves, and underwater rock formations that support exceptional Mediterranean marine biodiversity.
+The area is also designated as a Specially Protected Area of Mediterranean Importance (ASPIM) under the Barcelona Convention and contains three Natura 2000 sites.
+[1]

 Wildlife Ecosystems

 The reserve's waters host remarkable marine biodiversity enhanced by the meeting of currents from two gulfs.
 Large pelagic species including amberjack, tuna, and barracuda patrol the deeper waters around the point.
 Rocky habitats shelter groupers, moray eels, and colonies of lobster.
 Red coral grows on deeper walls, while yellow cluster anemones carpet cave entrances.
 Bottlenose dolphins are regularly observed, and loggerhead sea turtles transit the strait between the peninsula and Capri.
-Osprey and peregrine falcons hunt above the coastal cliffs.
+Peregrine falcons hunt along the coastal cliffs.

 Flora Ecosystems